UCD-pbio-rclub/ISLR_Julin.Maloof/chapter_6/Chapter6.md

 _(a) training RSS_

-Will steadily decrease as we fit less and less flexible models
+Will steadily increase as we fit less and less flexible models

 _(b) test RSS_